How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: The chiral quark model

-this form shifts the effective starting point of the logarithmic running by introducing an additional low-energy scale $\mu_0$, thereby modifying the behavior of the coupling constant in the medium- and low-energy regions.
+This form shifts the effective starting point of the logarithmic running by introducing an additional low-energy scale $\mu_0$, thereby modifying the behavior of the coupling constant in the medium- and low-energy regions.
 Compared with the standard one-loop form, this parametrization retains the logarithmic falloff in the high-energy region while allowing a more flexible variation of the coupling constant in the actual fitting energy region.
+In Model~3, higher-order corrections are simulated through